fedora-python/portingguide/source/exceptions.rst

     except RuntimeError as e:
         num, message = e.args

-The reccommended fixer catches the easy cases of unpacking in ``except`` statements.
+The recommended fixer catches the easy cases of unpacking in ``except`` statements.
 If your code iterates through exceptions elsewhere, you need to manually change it to iterate over ``args`` instead.